The Simple Explanation of How College Football Rankings Work

 What Do AP Polls Mean?

-Who the AP think the best teams in the country are.
+The AP Poll represents a consensus opinion from top sportswriters.
 The poll has no effect on who plays who in the postseason.

-The Coaches Poll is, if anything, a little kinder to mid-majors and a little slower to get caught up in the hype than the AP Poll.
-The preseason Coaches Poll comes out a little earlier than the AP Poll, and typically before the string of suspensions and injury announcements that make mid-August interesting.
+The Coaches Poll is, if anything, a little kinder to mid-majors and a little less likely to get caught up in the hype than the AP Poll.

 When Does the Coaches Poll Come Out?